hoangdanhnhat/forensics/event-id.md

 Event IDs that I find useful.

+* **1149:** a Remote Desktop Services (RDS) event that is logged when an RDP connection successfully reaches the server
 * **325:** A new database is created by the database engine.
 * **327:** A newly created database is detached by the database engine and marked ready to use.
 * **7036:** A service change state ( "entered the running state" or "entered the stopped state." )